telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 ### Definition of Custom Error Messages

-The Kendo UI Validator provides default messages which map to the built-in validation rules.
+The Validator provides default messages which map to the built-in validation rules.
 However, defining a custom message as well as overriding the built-in one is also possible.

 > **Important**
 >
-> In order for the error messages to work properly, you are required to set a name attribute to the input element.
+> In order for the error messages to work properly, you are required to set a `name` attribute to the `input` element.

-The example below demonstrates how to define custom messages when the validation rules are not fulfilled.
+The following example demonstrates how to define custom messages when the validation rules are not fulfilled.

 ###### Example